Innoble/playground-o6q762m8/statement.md

 # Code a la Mode Post Mortem

 Thanks to the creators for yet another great codingame contest.
 It was very original for being the first contest that requires real cooperation.
 It was also very heuristics-friendly, which is good for many players.
 Personally I don't really like writing a heuristic bot so I went with beamsearch.
 I still required a ton of ifs to make things work and my code was very bloated.
-I ended 8th, which was far better than I thought I would, after playing around with the game for 2 days.
+I ended 8th, which is far better than I thought I would, after playing around with the game for 2 days.

 I wasn't sure I was going to make legend, until I finally made my search work on thursday.
 And when I finally saw my bot enter the top 10 after coding some oven heuristics, I was really surprised.
 I usually make top 10, but this contest is by far the hardest I've been in.